dmbarbour/awelon/AboutAO.md

 An AO editor can recognize common prefixes or suffixes.
 Instead of rendering the full word, we could disambiguate using color or style.
 For example, `foo.projectQux` might render simply as `foo`, but in color blue.
 Similarly, on edit, auto-complete features with fuzzy find can simplify discovery and use of long words.
 Style configurations could be sensitive to the user and active project.

 This technique can feasibly *improve* readability, by enabling developers to see by color which words belong to which frameworks or libraries, and easily visualize how code is coupled.
 Thus, developers are encouraged to simply use a new suffix for words in a new project or framework.
 Widely useful code can be discovered and refactored later.

-## Multi-Stack Environment

-AO words and literals operate on a tacit value.
-This value is structured as a `(stack * environment)` pair, which allows literals to be added to the stack while keeping the environment in a stable location (e.g. `42 :: (s*e)→((42*s)*e)`).
-The structure of the `environment` value is determined by convention.
-However, changing conventions can require widespread edits to the AO dictionary, so it also tends to be stable.
-In this sense, AO has a 'standard' environment that is implied by the current dictionary.
-Currently, AO has two standard environments:

-        (stack*(hand*ext))
-        (stack*(hand*(power*((stackName*namedStacks)*ext))))

-* stack - the current stack where operations occur
-* hand - auxillary stack to retain values, used as a semantic clipboard
-* named stacks - collection of stacks to serve as workspaces, registers, etc.
-* stack name - name of current stack, so we can switch workspaces
-* power - a block containing `{tokens}` to invoke useful authorities
-* ext - extensions slot, or unit value if not used

-The first environment is common for 'pure' functions, e.g. invoked by the `apply` word.
-The second environment is a proper extension of the first, and includes multiple `(name*stack)` pairs to serve flexible roles: workspaces, registers, inventories, data storage.
-Multiple workspaces can be useful when modeling interaction (with implicit synchronization) between implicitly concurrent behaviors.

-Long term, Awelon project is intended to take this concept much further - modeling a rich, personal user environment with flexible inventories and tools and navigation through workspaces.
-However, that form of environment is only suitable for live programming where users can have continuous visual reminders of structure.
-For an ahead-of-time, textual programming language such as AO, multiple named stacks for global state is near the human limit for complexity.

 ## Composition is First Principle